 If you have chosen to manually update your antivirus and firewall software, remember to update it regularly.
 Otherwise, you won’t be protected from the latest threats posed by hackers.
 This will leave your computer and your website vulnerable to attack.

 For better security, change your settings to automatic updates.
-This will avoid disruption to your working day, time these updates to take place during less busy periods.
-Anything you can do to automate your “to do list” is a huge time saver.For better security, change your settings to automatic updates. #websitetips Click To Tweet
+This will avoid disruption to your working day and time for these updates to take place during less busy periods.
+Anything you can do to automate your “to-do list” is a huge time saver.For better security, change your settings to automatic updates. #websitetips Click To Tweet

 Finally on How to Protect Your eCommerce Website